brendanthepretzel/10x-chatgpt-for-startups/CONTRIBUTING.md

 # New Prompt Checklist
-- I've confirmed the prompt works well
+- [ ] I've confirmed the prompt works well
-- I've added Contributed by: [@yourusername](https://github.com/yourusername)
+- [ ] I've added Contributed by: [@yourusername](https://github.com/yourusername)
-- I've added to the README.md
+- [ ] I've added to the README.md
-- I've added to the prompts.csv
+- [ ] I've added to the prompts.csv
-- Escaped quotes by double-quoting them
+- [ ] Escaped quotes by double-quoting them
-- No spaces after commas after double quotes. e.g. "act","prompt" not "act", "prompt"
+- [ ] No spaces after commas after double quotes. e.g. "act","prompt" not "act", "prompt"
-- Removed "Act as" from the title on CSV

 Please ensure these requirements are met before submitting a pull request.